Alberta Foundation for the Arts

-David Van Belle is the Co-Artistic Director of the Ghost River Theatre company, as well as a graphic artist.
+David van Belle is a playwright as well as a graphic artist.
 David has designed several posters and programs for The Maggie Tree’s productions, and he created The Maggie Tree’s logo.

 Kasia Gawlak, who created The Maggie Tree’s website, is an independent website developer and digital media marketing professional through her company, CodeWord Media Design.
 Kasia is also a co-founder of the Edmonton creative writing collective Words with Friends (yegwords).

-Urban Curvz was founded in Calgary in 2005 with the goal of creating more professional productions that could provide female artists, both emerging and established, with engaging artistic opportunities.
+Handsome Alice Theatre was founded in Calgary in 2005 (under the name Urban Curvz) with the goal of creating more professional productions that could provide female artists, both emerging and established, with engaging artistic opportunities.